 The fees charged for DMC programs are kept as low as possible, so that all may attend.
-Full and partial scholarships are available for most DMC programs.
+Full and partial scholarships are available for all DMC programs.

 No part of the fees for DMC programs goes to the teacher.
 Teachers do not receive payment for leading classes.
 Teachers are supported entirely through contributions (dana).

 Since the time of the Buddha, the teachings of the dharma have been offered freely, in the spirit of generosity.
 In turn, students have the opportunity to offer generosity (dana) to teachers.

 The guiding teacher of DMC, Peter Doobinin is supported through this practice of giving.
 In line with the centuries-old practice, this generosity is applied toward basic living expenses such as food, clothing, shelter, medical needs, and fundamental requirements for an individual in contemporary society.